School of Criminology and Criminal Justice

 All students must complete CRCJ 1010 - Survey of Criminal Justice, CRCJ 2510 - Research Methods, and select six to nine hours from CRCJ 2030 - Police and Society, CRCJ 2110 - Criminal Court System, and CRCJ 2210 - Survey of Corrections.
 After admission to the upper division CRCJ program, students must complete a minimum of 21 hours of upper division (3000/4000) courses including CRCJ 3350 - Criminology and CRCJ 3510 - Criminal Procedure.

 A minimum grade of “C-” is required in courses used as part of the 39 hour CRCJ major requirement.

 Students are not required to complete an internship (CRCJ 3970); however, up to six hours of internship credit may be included in the program of study.
 Participation in the internship requires admission into upper division CRCJ program, 75 credit hours completed, GPA of 2.5 and permission of instructor.
 Students seeking an internship must complete the internship application, which may be obtained from the School of Criminology and Criminal Justice.

 The following sociology courses may be substituted for equivalent criminal justice courses and applied toward the 39 hour major: SOC 2510 for CRCJ 2510 and SOC 4130 for CRCJ 4130.
 Credit toward the degree will not be allowed for both courses which are considered equivalent.

 Statistics (min.
 3 hours)

-Each student must complete one three-hour course in basic statistics; CRCJ 3000 - Applied Statistics and Data Processing in the Public Sector may be used to satisfy this requirement but does not apply toward the 39 hours of required criminal justice courses.
-Courses from statistics, mathematics, psychology or sociology may also apply.
+Each student must complete one three-hour course in basic statistics; CRCJ 3000 – CJ Statistics may be used to satisfy this requirement but does not apply toward the 39 hours of required criminal justice courses.
+Statistics courses from statistics, mathematics, public administration, social work, psychology or sociology may also apply.